sveapp/transferability_ensemble/README.md

 https://github.com/kaldi-asr/kaldi

-Among these files, the "ensembleattack.py" file is the program launcher, you can change the corresponding 'input_audio_path' and 'target' and then run
+Among these files, the "ensembleattack.py" file is the program launcher, you can change the corresponding 'input_audio_path' and 'target' and then run.